wustep/uplanner/README.md

 - Users with expanded personalization options and event rating that improves the algorithim (machine learning).

 ## Notes
+- A lot of initial features are missing in the hackathon version, as we were learning Node & React for the first time.
+Check out the main branch!
 - SSH was used for remote MySQL, but we just ended up using PuTTY during the hackathon instead of a node module